paposeco/quietfoodie/README.md

     type: "singlepage"
     ---

-Finish writing your about page as you please.
+Finish writing your About page as you please.

 ### Actual content

 Now that your blog structure is set up, you can start creating posts.
-- At the root of your hugo site, to create a new recipe with recipe schema markup, type hugo new content --kind recipeschema recipes/nameofrecipe.md
+- At the root of your hugo site, to create a new recipe with recipe schema markup, type `hugo new content --kind recipeschema recipes/nameofrecipe.md`

-- To create a new recipe without markup, type hugo new content recipes/nameofrecipe.md
+- To create a new recipe without markup, type `hugo new content recipes/nameofrecipe.md`

-- For a life post type
+- For a life post type `hugo new content life/nameofpost.md`
-    hugo new content life/nameofpost.md

 Place your images inside the `static/images` directory.

 ### Recipe schema markup